 The World Politics (WP) major investigates how increasing global forces interact with state and non-state actors, including multilateral organisations such as the United Nations, NGOs, MNCs, diasporas, civil societies and terrorist networks.
 Some of the questions this major attempts to answer: how is globalisation changing the significance of state borders?
 What are the long-term implications of the Arab Spring?
 How should we understand China’s rise?
 WP students can opt their Capstones with the core and co-convened tracks: International Relations & Diplomacy, Globalisation and Transnational Politics, Peace & Conflict Studies, International History, Gender Studies.

-The Human Diversity major studies cultural expressions, identities and social change.
+The Culture, History & Society major studies cultural expressions, identities and social change.
 In the increasingly globalized world we live in, our differences in terms of race, ethnicity, gender, sexuality, religion and class become more and more apparent.
 Drawing on the fields of sociology, cultural studies, history and other humanities, this major analyzes how we can understand the world and each other, despite our diverse backgrounds.
 HD majors can focus their Capstones within one of the core or co-convened tracks: Time & Space, Cultural Expressions, Social Forms Languages, Gender Studies, Philosophy.

 Governance, Economics and Development combines insights from political science and economics with various other social sciences.
 By studying the formal and informal rules which order society and our behavior therein, the major seeks to explain economic inequality between countries, as well as political developments and societal change.
 GED majors may explore the following tracks and co-convened tracks for their Capstone: Institutional Analysis, Policy Science, International Development, Comparative Politics, Political Economy, Economics, GED/EES, GED/IJ.